whitecr0wz/whitecr0wz.github.io/_posts/posts/20-20-10-Backdooring-PE.md

 + Adding a new header with empty space into the program, through programs such as PE Lord or CFF Explorer.
 + Using a Code Cave.
 An original section of the code which is not relevant to the execution.

+During this tutorial, i will exhibit the latter, this is due to the fact that adding a new header is very noisy regarding space when read by AV Software.
+On the other hand, Code Caves do not change space whatsoever, as the space is already being used, and there are no new headers.

 ![](/assets/img/Code_Cave/1.png)